§ 27-20-6. Rates charged subscribers Reserves Hearing by commissioner.

-(b) Filings with the Attorney General's Office: The applicant shall provide a copy of the filing on all rates proposed for health insurance coverage offered in the individual market as defined in § 27-18.5-2 or for a Medicare supplement policy as defined in § 27-18.2-1 to the Insurance Advocacy Unit of the Attorney General's Office simultaneously with the filing at the office of the health insurance commissioner.
+(c) Filings with the Attorney General's Office: The applicant shall provide a copy of the filing on all rates proposed for health insurance coverage offered in the individual market, as defined in § 27-18.5-2 or for a Medicare supplement policy, as defined in § 27-18.2-1, to the insurance advocacy unit of the attorney general's office simultaneously with the filing at the office of the health insurance commissioner.

-(d) The term "designee" as used in this section shall mean a person who is impartial, a member in good standing of the Rhode Island bar and a person who is sufficiently acquainted with the rules of evidence as used in the superior court of the state so as to enable that person to conduct a hearing as designee of the commissioner.
-The reasonable per diem cost of the designee as appointed by the commissioner shall be paid by the applicant requesting changes in the rates.
+(e) The term "designee," as used in this section, shall mean a person who is impartial; a member in good standing of the Rhode Island bar; and a person who is sufficiently acquainted with the rules of evidence as used in the superior court of the state so as to enable that person to conduct a hearing as designee of the commissioner.
+The reasonable per diem cost of the designee, as appointed by the commissioner, shall be paid by the applicant requesting changes in the rates.

 (f) Notwithstanding any provision of this section to the contrary, the commissioner shall hold a public hearing in any instance where the applicant covers ten thousand (10,000) or more enrolled individuals in the individual market, and the rates proposed in the filing for the annual rate increase for products offered in the individual market produce an overall, average-rate increase of ten percent (10%) or more.
 The commissioner shall require that any filing for a rate increase for products offered in the individual market shall include the calculation of the "overall, average-rate increase" in order to determine whether a public hearing is required.